orangejuice/blog/data/activity/movie-陆上行舟-1982/record.en.md

     Kinski, José Lewgoy
 ---

-Movies like 'Kwaidan', directed by Masaki Kobayashi in 1965, and 'Dreams', directed by Akira Kurosawa in his later years, truly belong to the category of bizarre movies that I can't resist.
-Even for 'Fitzcarraldo', which is forever number one in my film history, I would not watch it as many times, and it never gets old.
+In the same regard to movies like 'Kwaidan' by Masaki Kobayashi in 1965 and Akira Kurosawa's later works like 'Dreams', they are amongst the films I find most irresistibly bizarre.
+Even 'Fitzcarraldo', which I consider the greatest film of all time in my eyes, I wouldn’t watch it as many times, yet I never tire of it.

-I can't exactly articulate why I like bizarre things so much.
-In fact, I neither like horror movies nor surrealistic movies.
-But Japanese bizarre movies seem to just fulfill all my imagination of East Asian history.
+I can't quite explain why I love bizarre things so much.
+Actually, I neither like horror movies nor am I a fan of surrealism.
+But somehow, Japanese bizarre cinema perfectly satisfies my imagination about East Asian history.

-When East Asians tell tales of ghosts and monsters, it’s not merely for sensory stimulation, because they always contain profound friendships and vivid moral ethics.
-Ghosts and monsters are more humane than humans.
-Perhaps the ideal state of being a human is to become a ghost or monster.
+East Asians telling ghost and monster stories isn't just for sensory stimulation, because it always involves profound affection and clear moral ethics.
+Ghosts and monsters seem to have more humanity than humans.
+Perhaps the ideal state of being for a person is to become a ghost or a monster.